 Many studies show that lowering the ratio of omega-6 fatty acids to omega-3 fatty acids contained in the diet can reduce the risk of illness.

+How Can Omega-3 Fatty Acids Help Rheumatoid Arthritis?
 Omega-3 fatty acids, the polyunsaturated fats found in cold-water fish, nuts, and other foods, may have an anti-inflammatory effect in the body.
 The marine omega-3 fatty acids contain EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 These are substances that may decrease inflammation.
 Some studies show a positive anti-inflammatory effect of omega-3 fatty acids with rheumatoid arthritis.
 The same is true for heart disease.
 This is important because people with rheumatoid arthritis also have a higher risk of heart disease.

 Human studies with marine omega-3 fatty acids show a direct relationship between increased DHA consumption and diminished C-reactive protein levels.
 That means reduced inflammation.

 Which Foods Have Omega-3 Fatty Acids That Might Help Rheumatoid Arthritis?
 For omega-3 fatty acids, select cold-water fish such as salmon, tuna, and trout.
 Some plant foods are also sources of omega-3 fatty acids.
 They include walnuts, tofu, and soybean products, flaxseed and flaxseed oil, and canola oil.

+Can Fish Oil Supplements Help Rheumatoid Arthritis?
 According to the American College of Rheumatology, some patients with rheumatoid arthritis report an improvement in pain and joint tenderness when taking marine omega-3 fatty acid supplements.
 You may not notice any benefit at first from taking a fish oil supplement.
 It may take weeks or even months to see a decrease in symptoms.
 But studies do show that some people who have a high intake of omega-3 fatty acids benefit from decreased symptoms and less use of anti-inflammatory drugs.

 The American College of Rheumatology reminds consumers that fish oil supplements may have high levels of vitamin A or mercury.

+Can a Mediterranean-Type Diet Help Rheumatoid Arthritis?
 Many studies suggest that a diet high in fruits, vegetables, and vitamin C may be linked to a lower risk of rheumatoid arthritis.
 In fact, we know that rheumatoid arthritis is less severe in some Mediterranean countries such as Greece and Italy.
 In those countries, the main diet consists of large amounts of fruits, vegetables, olive oil, and fatty fish high in omega-3s.
 The Mediterranean-type diet may even protect against severe rheumatoid arthritis symptoms.

 Fruits, vegetables, grains, and legumes are high in phytonutrients.
 These are chemicals in plants that have disease-fighting properties and immune-boosting antioxidants such as vitamin C, vitamin E, selenium, and the carotenoids.
 A plant-based diet is also high in bioflavonoids.
 These are plant compounds that reportedly have anti-viral, anti-inflammatory, and anti-tumor activities.